-- A summary of teaching activity and evaluations of teaching performance, including peer and student evaluations; - A list of publications, papers presented, grant proposals, etc. - A list of service activities, such as clinical responsibilities, work for college and university committees; student advisement, participation in professional societies, and relevant, public service; - Documentation of experience at the University of South Carolina; - Description of relevant experience elsewhere; - Description of participation in interdisciplinary education and research activities; - All external evaluations of a candidate's scholarly and other professional activities received by the unit; - In addition, the candidate should compose a Personal Statement that helps the reviewers of the file understand the candidate's perspective, the significance of the achievements, and explains any special circumstances relevant to the candidate's record.
+- A summary of teaching activity and evaluations of teaching performance, including peer and student evaluations; - Distribution of % time in teaching, research & service; - A list of publications, papers presented, grant proposals, etc.; - A list of service activities, such as clinical responsibilities, work for college and university committees; student advisement, participation in professional societies, and relevant public service; - Documentation of experience at the University of South Carolina; - Description of relevant experience elsewhere; - Description of participation in interdisciplinary education and research activities; - All external evaluations of a candidate's scholarly and other professional activities received by the unit - In addition, the candidate should compose a Personal Statement that helps the reviewers of the file understand the candidate's perspective, the significance of the achievements, and explains any special circumstances relevant to the candidate's record.

-E. Letter from Outside Reviewers.
+E. Letters from Outside Reviewers.